 Also, though I agree that demographic categorization is often irrelevant to actual appeal, especially outside of Japan, I think that the decision regarding who a series is going to be published for and marketed to has a significant impact on how it will be written, especially in a long-running series like this one, where editorial influence is not happening after the fact, but chapter-to-chapter as the story is being serialized.
 Regardless of whose decision the demographic categorization is, once it’s been made, the story is going to be specifically tailored to that audience (with a nod to cross-marketing, of course) in order to drive sales.
 I’m totally on board with letting us “all read together.” :) But when we’re talking about something that was created within a system that is pretty different from our own (from what I understand) I think it’s a mistake to try to dismiss the influence of that system on the final product.
 So I think the appeal and demographics are two different issues, both well worth talking about.

-ROBIN: Melinda, I definitely see all of your points.
+ROBIN: MJ, I definitely see all of your points.
 I agree that relationships are a major key to shojo, and that Banana Fish has this in spades.
 I’d never really articulated that idea clearly — that the relationships are the point more than the mechanics of the plot — but I do agree.

 I think its interesting to look at how manga was marketed and created in the system that it comes from, especially when critiquing how a story rolls along.
 However I don’t get as concerned with these ideas as I’m reading.
 As a reader, I could care less about the overarching traditions that have shaped a story — all I care about is the story itself and whether I’m enjoying it.